1. About ticagrelor

 When will I feel better?

 You may not notice any difference in how you feel after you start taking ticagrelor.
-This doesn't mean that the medicine isn't working.
+This does not mean that the medicine is not working.

 Carry on taking ticagrelor, even if you feel well.
 You'll still be getting the benefits.